The family bathroom is a parent's paradox. You can't get your school-age kid into the bath or shower, and you can't get your toddler or teenager out.

 For those school-age kids who find every excuse in the book not to bathe, consider investing in a shower radio.
 Perhaps it will encourage them to whistle while they work.
 With the soap and shampoo, that is.

-People who live in homes with only one bathroom and more than two people have an additional challenge - they can run into massive traffic jams as everyone tries to use the space at once.
+People who live in homes with only one bathroom and more than two people have an additional challenge - they can run into massive traffic jams as everyone tries to use the space simultaneously.

-One family I know copes by designating specific bathroom times for each child on school mornings or at other high-traffic times of the day.
+One family I know copes by designing specific bathroom times for each child on school mornings or at other high-traffic times.

 Firm rules are necessary here.
 Our family favorite: If you snooze (during your allotted time), you lose your turn in the bathroom.
 No whining allowed.